Classical-Quantum Arbitrarily Varying Wiretap Channel: Ahlswede dichotomy, Positivity, Resources, Super Activation: Abstract

 \section{Abstract}

-We establish Ahlswede Dichotomy for arbitrarily varying classical-quantum wiretap channels.
-This means that either the deterministic secrecy capacity of an arbitrarily varying classical-quantum wiretap channel is zero or it equals its randomness assisted secrecy capacity.
-We analyze the secrecy capacity of arbitrarily varying classical-quantum wiretap channels when the sender and the receiver use various resources.
-It turns out that having randomness, common randomness, and correlation as resources are very helpful for achieving a positive deterministic secrecy capacity of arbitrarily varying classical-quantum wiretap channels.
-We prove the phenomenon ``super-activation'' for arbitrarily varying classical-quantum wiretap channels, i.e., if we use two arbitrarily varying classical-quantum wiretap channels, both with zero deterministic secrecy capacity together, they allow perfect secure transmission.
+We establish the Ahlswede dichotomy for arbitrarily varying classical-quantum wiretap channels, i.e., either the deterministic secrecy capacity of the channel is zero, or it equals its randomness-assisted secrecy capacity.
+We analyze the secrecy capacity of these channels when the sender and the receiver use various resources.
+It turns out that randomness, common randomness, and correlation as resources are very helpful for achieving a positive secrecy capacity.
+We prove the phenomenon ``super-activation'' for arbitrarily varying classical-quantum wiretap channels, i.e., two channels, both with zero deterministic secrecy capacity, if used together allow perfect secure transmission.